GSmithApps/GSmithApps/README.md

-Hi 👋, I’m Grant, welcome to my GitHub!
+Hi 👋, I'm Grant, welcome to my GitHub!

 My current projects are
-the CSV Aligner VSCode extension 👇 and
+the CSV Aligner VSCode extension 👇,
-NixOS 👇👇
+Getting into NixOS 👇👇, and a course called
+Zero to Quarto, which shows scientific and research groups how to shift some of their workflows to code 👇👇👇.

 # CSV Aligner